rashakil-ds/Roadmap-Docs/Machine Learning Engineer/README.md

 ### **Ideas for Projects**
 1. **Machine Learning:**
-   - Predict housing prices using regression models.
+   - Predict stock prices using regression models.
    - Fraud detection in financial transactions.
+   - Recommendation systems
 2. **Deep Learning:**
    - Build an image classification model using CNNs.
    - Create a sentiment analysis model with Transformers.
+   - Object detection using YOLO/Faster R-CNN
+   - Design a Chatbot using Generative AI
 3. **MLOps:**
    - Deploy a machine learning model using Flask/FastAPI.
    - Build a CI/CD pipeline for model retraining.